katalon-studio-samples/katalon-jfrog/README.md

 ### Installing <a name = "installing"></a>

-1. Add your artifactory's credential to gradle.properties file
+1. Add your artifactory credential to `gradle.properties` file.

 2. Resolve all denpendencies and copy them into `Drivers` folder.
 > Due to the way Java loading libraries, please close all Katalon Studio applications before execute the following command, and re-open it after the command has been completed.